BillyMcCune/2D-Game-Engine-And-Maker/README.md

     the editor to be used
   * Prefabs are interesting because they introduce a powerful concept of reusability into game development.
 Instead of building every game object from scratch, designers can create 'templates' with pre-set properties and behaviors.
 This not only speeds up level creation but also allows for dynamic, consistent changes – tweaking a prefab updates all its instances.

-### Assignment Impressions

-* This assignment challenged our team to find a balance between creating an entirely customizable, flexible game and using common design patterns and abstraction hierarchies
-* It was challenging to predict that the Engine and Editor would share extensive properties rather than simply sharing data through the level files
-* The project was the largest team most of us had ever worked on.
-A large portion of the project was dedicated to learning Agile framework, teamwork, communication skills, and collaboration.
-* This assignment was more complicated than we had previously assumed during our sprint planning, but each teammate was able to learn deeply about game design, data formatting, API usage, abstraction, externalizing data, encapsulation, and inheritance